IlyaLab/Pan-Cancer-Cell-Cell-Comm-Net/README.md

     - try a small working exmaple with Example/weight_network_example.sh

 5. How do I get all the data?
-    - The complete set of data and distributions is stored in a google bucket
+    - The complete set of data and distributions is stored in a google bucket, you'll need a google cloud account.
     - See Example/download_from_cloud_bucket.sh
     - Also, much of the data and results are stored in Google BigQuery tables.
     - See Analysis/SQL for examples of how to query the weighted tables and various summaries.